-This view shows the line of the shaft lining up with the trail arm, under my armpit and through the middle of my back what we call the mid-spine-intersection.
-Your should see the lead arm above the trail arm but no space in between the arms.
-Your legs should be relatively straight so you can bend the spine from the waist.
-This establishes the ideal Single Plane where the club will impact.
+This view shows the line of the shaft lining up with the trailing arm, under my armpit and through the middle of my back what we call the mid-spine-intersection.
+You should see the lead arm above the trailing arm but no space in between the arms.
+Your legs should be relatively straight so that you can bend the spine from the waist.
+These establish the ideal Single Plane where the club will impact.

 The second Line to check is from face-on.

-From this view you can see a line from the club head to the lead shoulder.
+From this view, you can see a line from the club head to the lead shoulder.
 This line is a bit tricky since it requires you to have the club-head positioned beneath the nose after you have tilted the spine.
-This secondary tilt of the spine (away from the target), tilts the shoulders allowing the lead shoulder to move higher, the hands move slightly forward and the clubshaft to point to the lead shoulder.
-Make sure your legs are at least shoulder width and the lead foot is turned slightly outward.
+This secondary angle of the spine (away from the target), tilts the shoulders allowing the lead shoulder to move higher, the hands move slightly forward and the club shaft to point to the lead shoulder.
+Make sure your legs are at least shoulder width, and the lead foot was turned slightly outward.